 Why viewers come

-We went through the lens to watch how 27 viewers are making, doing, learning and loving YouTube's content.
-From drumming to dancing, gardening to nappy-changing, sports viewing to sign language lessons, cooking to work out videos (to work off the food you've made from the cooking videos) – there's something that everyone can relate to and connect with.
+In this video, we went through the lens to watch how 27 viewers are making, doing, learning and loving YouTube's content.
+From drumming to dancing, gardening to nappy-changing, sports viewing to sign language lessons, cooking to work out videos (to work off the food you've just whipped up from the cooking videos) – there's a little something for everyone; something you can relate to and something to connect with.

 When there's intention, comes attention, and when there's attention, follows action – and with a fully tuned-in and mobile-immersed audience – here's why YouTube's audience is more than just viewers.

-Next up: Check out the latest YouTube content, success stories and research at g.co/thinkwithyoutube
+Recommended for you: Check out the latest YouTube content, success stories and research at g.co/thinkwithyoutube.